videostrates-thesis-project/thesis-project/userStudy/tasks.md

 - Every clip presenting different colors should be preceded with a separate title screen providing information such as conference year.
 - Every clip should start with a fade-in transition.

-## Bonus task - Minecraft Cinematic

-This task is an open-ended exploratory task.
-The goal is to release your imagination, use all the experience that you have gathered so far, and create something cool.

-In the library you can find images and clips taken in Minecraft, and your task is to cut a fancy cinematic video showcasing how beautiful this video game is.
-The resources have two main categories: city and nature.

-Some tips about what you could do:
-- Cut similar clips sequentially, like "close city street clips"
-- Make compositions of the clips and images, like grid, vertical split, picture in picture
-- Add animations: fade-in, slide-in, zoom-in, spinning, jumping, stretching
-- Create custom elements, like title screen, banner, logo
-- Generate extra images